kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 - What The Fuck Public Lincense
 kudlit: ‘single’ “double”
 ---
-The WTFPL 3.0 is a permissive license that lets anyone do WTF they want to do with a creative work licensed under it, without restrictions and conditions.
+The WTFPL 3.0 is a permissive license that lets anyone do what the fuck they want to do with a creative work licensed under it, without restrictions and conditions.

 ## Text of WTFPL 3.0

 ````
-        WHAT THE FUCK PUBLIC LICENSE (WTFPL)
+ DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE (WTFPL)
                Version 3.0, April 2025

 Copyright 2025 Leon Kidlat <https://kidl.at/wtfpl-3.0>